dtm-labs/en.dtm.pub/docs/practice/saga.md

 ## Summary
 If you have mastered the SAGA transactions in DTM, you can solve most of the problems in distributed transactions.

+A detail desciption of SAGA can be found here [SAGA](../practice/saga)